ArturLinnik/fastapi-adminlte/README.md

     -   [x] Jinja2 variables.
     -   [x] Run app using run.py.
     -   [x] Clean code.
--   [ ] Register and Login forms validation.

 ## ✨ How to use it